udacityalumni/udacity-nanodegrees-resources/README.md

 # List of Resources For Udacity Nanodegrees

-**Welcome!
-In this repository built by  Udacity Students you can find a list of links to helpful resources for your Nanodegree.**
+✨ **Welcome!
+In this repository created by Udacity Students you can find a list of links to helpful resources for your Nanodegree.**

-#### Nanodegrees:
+#### 🎓 Nanodegrees:
 - [Android Basics Nanodegree](Android%20Basics%20Nanodegree/README.md)
 - [Android Developer Nanodegree](Android%20Developer%20Nanodegree/README.md)
 - [Artificial Intelligence Nanodegree](Artificial%20Intelligence%20Nanodegree/README.md)